npcottaris/plotlab/README.md

 ```

 ## Additional capabilities
-`plotlab` also contains scripts for altering the look of graphs beyond what can be achieved by the graphics root object properties, or for generating more complex plots.
-For example `plotlab.offsetAxes(gca)` offsets the x and y axes by a specified percent of their range (3% by default) to help visualizing data points that lie close to the axes, and `plotlab.transparentContourPlot()` can be used to generate contour plots that are semitransparent.
+`plotlab` also contains scripts for altering the look of plots beyond what can be achieved by setting the graphics root object properties, or for generating more complex plots.
+For example `plotlab.offsetAxes(gca)` offsets the x and y axes by a specified percent of their respective range (3% by default) to help visualizing data points that lie close to the axes, and `plotlab.transparentContourPlot()` can be used to generate contour plots that are semitransparent.

 # plotlab gallery